-The Natal Battlefields Tours: South Africa’s recent history was shaped by violent battles fought over land and riches derived from minerals and precious stones.
-We take a peek into particularly the KwaZulu Natal battles and experience the raw violence and heroism that became part and parcel of some of them.
+The Natal Battlefield Tours: Violent battles over the abundance of minerals and precious stones found in South Africa shaped its recent history.
+We take a peek into particularly the KwaZulu Natal battles.
+Here one experiences the raw violence and heroism that became part and parcel of some of them.

-Explore the battlefields of Kwa-Zulu Natal with a tour
+Explore the battlefields of Kwa-Zulu Natal (KZN) with a tour.

-The battles that took place in Kwa-Zulu Natal some 120 years ago completely changed the course of South African history.
-Today, the echoes of the past still ring out over the quiet mountains and deep valleys, as the tales of skirmishes are retold during South African battlefield tours.
+These battles took place in KZN some 120 years ago and completely changed the course of South African history.
+Today, the echoes of the past still ring out over the quiet mountains and deep valleys as the tales of skirmishes are retold during South African battlefield tours.

-The battlefields form a small part of the province, and there are 9 destinations to explore, each with its own story etched into the soil.
-It is a place where the British suffered some of their worst military defeats, a place where the Boers were broken, and a place where the proud Zulu tribe met the crushing end to their dominance.
+The battlefields form a small part of the province, and there are 9 destinations to explore.
+Each of them has its own story etched into the soil.
+Here the British suffered some of their worst military defeats, the Boers were broken, and the proud Zulu nation met the crushing end to their dominance.

 About the Battlefields of Kwa-Zulu Natal

 Spread out over numerous locations, some battlefields are more significant than others.
-For those looking to step back into British history, Isandlwana and Rorke’s Drift are perhaps the most important locations to visit.
-It was here that the British faced the Zulus in a ferocious 2 hour battle.
-The British, armed with guns, fought the Zulus, who were armed with just spears and shields, and suffered a real thrashing.
+For those looking to step back into British history, Isandlwana and Rorke’s Drift are perhaps important locations to visit.
+The British faced the Zulus in a ferocious 2-hour battle.
+Armed with guns, they fought the Zulus, armed only with spears and shields, and suffered a real thrashing.
 The British become one of the few empires ever to be defeated by an indigenous army.

-The next battlefield that should be on your list is Spioenkop.
-3 people, who would later become famous for other reasons, were present at the battle; Mahatma Gandhi was a stretcher bearer and Winston Churchill was a war correspondent at the time.
-Louis Botha, who would become the first Prime Minister of the Union of South Africa, would also play a role there.
-While in the area, you should also see the Blood River Monument and the Talana Museum.
+The battlefield of Spionkop should be next on your list.
+3 people, who would later become famous for other reasons, were present.
+Mahatma Gandhi was a stretcher-bearer and Winston Churchill was a war correspondent at the time.
+Louis Botha, who later became the first Prime Minister of the Union of South Africa, also played a role there.
+While in the area, why not also visit the Blood River Monument and the Talana Museum.

-When planning your trip to the Battlefields, you should organise it so that it coincides with one of the re-enactments.
+When planning your trip to the Battlefields, you should consider the Natal battlefield tours, or even organise it so that it coincides with one of the re-enactments.

 Many of the fascinating military forts that once dotted the area have vanished and in their place, there are a few museums and memorials.
 While you might not be actually seeing the conflict or the remains of the forts, the sombre feeling of each region cannot be ignored.
 It’s hard to believe that in such a picturesque part of South Africa, such awful conflicts have taken place.
 South African battlefields have become the perfect place to reflect on the past.